lab1092/blender-manual_ja/manual/composite_nodes/types/input.rst

 Using the Alpha Socket
 ----------------------

-Using the :guilabel:`Alpha` output socket is crucial in overlaying images on top of one another and letting a background image "show through" the image in front of it.
+Using the *Alpha* output socket is crucial in overlaying images on top of one another and letting a background image "show through" the image in front of it.

 In a Blender scene, your objects are floating out there in virtual space.